shelbypankratz/Pankratz-EDA-2022/README.md

 # Pankratz-EDA-2022

+This project was designed to observe different age groups and to see how vaccination status and COVID-19 cases were correlated, if at all.

 ## Correlation Between COVID Cases and Vaccination Status Among Different Age Groups in the U.S.

+MiKayla Bolduc, Shelby Pankratz

 ## Abstract
 COVID-19 vaccinations in the U.S. first became available to select populations, such as the elderly and immunocompromised, back in June 2020, right after COVID-19 broke out in March.
 Fast forward to present day where vaccinations are available to everyone, along with the development of a booster shot.
 However, since then, vaccines have become a very controversial topic.